Who am I?

 January 2019 - March 2020

-Building prototypes with React, Typescript and MobX.
-Maintaining and building out React based web sites.
+Building prototypes with React, TypeScript, and MobX.
+Maintaining and building out React-based websites.

 Sage Bionetworks